 If you want to see your child, then establishing paternity is a vital first step, even if the mother lets you voluntarily see the child.
 If the mother decides to cut off contact, and you have not established paternity, then you will not have a right to continue seeing the child.

 Confused about Your Rights?
-Contact Speaks Law Firm, PC
+Contact Speaks Family Law, PC

 Having children out of wedlock is not unusual anymore.
 Nevertheless, the law for child custody still requires that men take certain steps to establish himself as the father.
 At our firm, we have handled many paternity actions as well as child custody disputes.
 For help with your case, please contact us today to schedule a free initial consultation.
 Call 910-769-7339.